motinxyz/mern-auth/docs/deployment_guide.md

-# Deployment Guide (Production Grade)
+# Deployment Guide (PaaS Only)

-This guide outlines the best strategies for deploying the `@auth` monorepo.
+This guide outlines the best strategies for deploying the `@auth` monorepo using modern PaaS providers.

 ## 🏆 Recommended Architecture (Split Stack)